Nashville Dog Bite Lawyer

 Many citizens of Tennessee criticize the one-bite rule.
 People believe it’s unfair for the court to expect animal-bite victims to pay for their own medical expenses after a dog attack simply because the dog hadn’t shown previous signs of violence.
 Other critics argue that it’s easy for owners of violent dogs to lie about their dog’s aggressive history to save the life of their pet.
 Proving prior animal behavior is difficult if the courts find no previously documented incidents.

 When it comes to damaging animal bites, victims are usually extremely distraught and sometimes permanently disfigured.
 Bites cause major scarring, often to the face and neck of victims – where they’re most vulnerable to puncture wounds and blunt force trauma.
 Many dog-bite victims face months or years in a physical rehabilitation center after an attack to regain use of damaged nerves and tissues.
 The mental scars of suffering a violent animal attack can last forever.

 Damages in animal-bite cases can include physical pain and suffering, past and future mental trauma, loss of enjoyment of life, lost capacity for earning wages, medical bills (including therapy), and property damages.
-The experienced Nashville law firm of Larry R. Williams, PLLC, has extensive experience handling serious and fatal animal bite cases.
-We know the laws related to dog bites in Tennessee.
-Contact our firm today to speak with an attorney about your accident and for advice about how to proceed.
+The experienced Nashville injury attorneys at our Tennessee law firm have extensive experience handling serious injury cases and fatal animal bite cases.
+We know the Tennessee laws related to dog bites and animal attacks in Tennessee.
+Contact our firm today for a free consultation with an experienced dog bite lawyer about your accident and for advice about how to proceed.